 A nap should be relatively short – under a half-hour.
 Sometimes it’s called taking a “power nap” because it can provide a burst of energy.
 But every nap should be looked at in terms of long term as well as short term effects.
 Take the immediate benefits but try not to diminish the overnight ones.

 Allergies can affect sleep and promote snoring.
 Allergies can come from many sources and some are less known than others.
 Dust mites and mold can compromise mattresses and pillows.

 Good hygiene can minimize allergic reactions.
 There are allergy-free pillows available.
 Changing covers often can help.
 Sealing the mattress and box spring in a plastic cover can help as well.

 Snoring is a condition made worse by poor sleep planning.
-Here are a few more ideas for mitigating sleeplessness and tricks to stop snoring.
+Here are a few more ideas for mitigating sleeplessness and tips to stop snoring.

 - Adjust to different time zones when traveling by altering your sleep patterns a little at a time

 - Dim the lights; if your body senses darkness, it will know it’s time to sleep

 - Consult your doctor for CPAP treatment (continuous positive airway pressure)